Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole mimickers: Orbital dynamics

 To construct the inspiral trajectory we numerically integrate the coupled system of $r,\,\theta$ equations, after utilizing Eqs. \eqref{ELz}, augmented with post-Newtonian (PN) fluxes for the energy and angular momentum, respectively \cite{Glampedakis:2002ya,Glampedakis:2002cb,Barack:2003fp,Gair:2005ih}.
 This treatment, though approximate, takes into account the dominant contribution of the secondary's radiative backreaction to the spacetime geometry, at second PN order, and results to an adiabatic evolution of the EMRI through time-dependent shifts onto the energy and $z$-component of angular momentum of the secondary.
 Since the inspiral evolves very slowly, the orbit is treated, in small timescales, as a geodesic, while for long timescales the trajectory is driven adiabatically through successively damped geodesics.
 This method, known as the hybrid kludge scheme, has been shown to perform very well when compared to Teukolsky-based Kerr waveforms for EMRIs \cite{Babak:2006uv}.

 Notice that the ZV metric has a non-trivial multipolar structure due to the deformation parameter $\delta$, and in particular a non-zero mass quadrupole tensor, as opposed to that of Schwarzschild BHs.
 At second PN order, the kludge scheme \cite{Glampedakis:2002cb} involves the mass quadrupole moment $M_2$ (for Kerr), thus to construct a more appropriate inspiral around ZV compact objects we apply a modification to the fluxes (see \cite{Barack:2006pq,Gair:2007kr,Apostolatos:2009vu,Lukes-Gerakopoulos:2010ipp,Destounis:2021mqv,Destounis:2021rko}) in order to include the quadrupole moment $M_2$ of the ZV metric, which represents the effect of $\delta$ on the evolution of $E$, $L_z$, and set the spin parameter to zero.
 The adiabatic approximation, together with the flux augmentation, employed here has recently been found to provide results qualitatively equivalent to evolutions with instantaneous self-force in non-Kerr electromagnetic analogues, which indicates that the methods we use can in principle describe resonance-crossings with sufficient accuracy in EMRIs \cite{Mukherjee:2022dju}.
-Nevertheless, more accurate inspirals can be built by directly solving the wave equation resulting from metric perturbations and calculating the GW emission at the object and infinity, though this is a much more time consuming task.
+Nevertheless, more accurate inspirals can be built by directly solving the wave equation resulting from metric perturbations and calculating the GW emission at the object and infinity, though this is a an almost impossible task and out of the scope of the phenomenology we are after in this article.

 We assume linear variations of the momenta as in \cite{Canizares:2012is,Destounis:2021mqv,Destounis:2021rko}

 where $E_0,\,L_{z,0}$ are the initial energy and $z$-component of the angular momentum, respectively, and $\langle{dE}/{dt}\rangle|_0,\,\langle{dLz}/{dt}\rangle|_0$ are the radiation fluxes calculated at the beginning of the inspiral, through the equations in \cite{Gair:2005ih,Destounis:2021rko}. $T_r$ is the time that the orbit takes to travel from the periapsis to apoapsis and back, while the fluxes \eqref{update_E} and \eqref{update_L} are updated every $N_r$ cycles for the whole EMRI evolution.